Dawitkiros/alx-higher_level_programming/README.md

-# alx-higher_level_programming
-This is the second sprint of alx programming training, this repository is created for that purpose only.
+This is the second sprint of alx software engineering program.
+Welcome to the python world !